KentenRoth/100DaysOfCode/README.md

 The weekend was fairly good.
 I had a lot planned but didn't get all of it done.
 I did complete the front-end part of my project I started.
 Now it is on to the back-end.
 This part is going to take much longer.
 I decided to go with MongoDB over SQL, but I will start learning SQL soon.
 I also did spend some time researching Docker, but I think I am going to stick with what I know to give my brain a rest.
 Also with everything I did get done I wanted to start using codepen to try different CSS things and designs.
 I have been watching a ton of CSS youtube videos, and some of the things that are created are crazy awesome, so I want to give a few of them a try for fun.
 Tomorrow I need to type of my April blog post because I didn't even realize it is May already.

 ---

+Day 75

+Tonight has not been productive.
+I spent most of the time helping my daughter with her "homework."
+She gets some things to help her read and color from daycare, so I spent a lot of time helping her with that and spending extra time with her tonight.
+I do plan on getting more setup on my project with React Router and possibly trying to get that running after she goes to bed.

+---